DataDog/chaos-controller/docs/targeting.md

 - Run the reconcile loop on any cluster activity (pod/node CREATE, UPDATE, DELETE events) :no_entry:

-  Would be very ressource-expensive, and would trigger all disruptions' reconcile loops at the same time.
+  Would be very resource-expensive, and would trigger all disruptions' reconcile loops at the same time.
 The controller would be constantly running all its' disruptions reconcile loops. **We cannot afford to trigger the loop on all possible external signals; we need to filter them.**

 In the end, it's all about reconciling the relevant disruptions as a reaction to the relevant events: chaos-pods, targets and potential targets CRUD operations.